Prospect List Building and Segmentation Rules

 Ultimately, segmentation rules are a clear and easy way of performing a simple bulk action in your database.

-Now that you’re familiar with Pardot lists and how prospects are populated, let’s move on to forms, your primary means of capturing prospects through Pardot.
+Now that you’re familiar with Pardot lists and how prospects are populated, let’s talk about forms, your primary means of capturing prospects through Pardot.